Showing 1 - 20 of 113 results

 First highway bridge to span Columbia River opens at Wenatchee in 1908.

 In 1908, the first highway bridge to span the Columbia River opens at Wenatchee.
 The privately owned bridge carries people, horses, wagons, and a rare motorcar, and also water in two large pipelines along its sides.
 It connects Chelan County on the Wenatchee shore with Douglas County on the eastern shore (now East Wenatchee), and opens Douglas County to apple orchard development.
 It is a 1,060-foot pinconnected steel cantilever bridge and costs $177,000 to build.
-It carries Sunset Highway (State Route No. 2, now Primary State Highway 2) across the river.
-Today (2011) it is used as a footbridge and is the oldest extant steel cantilever bridge in the state of Washington.
+It will carry the Sunset Highway (State Road No. 2, later also U.S. Highway 2 and redesignated Primary State Highway 2) across the river after that highway opens in 1915.
+In 2011 it will still be used as a footbridge and will be the oldest extant steel cantilever bridge in Washington.